 - In the content line specify the Store View for the CMS block you want it displayed at;

-- Select appropriate CMS block in the Static Block dropdown (if required the CMS block can be edited on spot);
+- Select appropriate CMS block in the Static Block box (if required the CMS block can be edited on spot);

 - Click one more time if you want to add another CMS block.